 That said, do not over-promise.
 Temper optimism about the strength of your preventive measures to ensure business continuity with an acknowledgment that this is an evolving health and economic crisis.
 What you can promise is that you will continue to update clients about your firm’s capabilities and how you are protecting your workforce.

 A link on your homepage is the easiest way for consumers and corporate clients to quickly and easily find the information they are seeking.
 You may have sent out an email to clients, but did it make it to their administrative staff or internal business partners?
-They shouldn’t have to go beyond your homepage to find it.
+They shouldn’t have to go beyond your homepage to find information during Covid-19.
 Here’s an example from Dechert LLP’s homepage:

 Consider a Personal Message